Nivmizz7/peninsula/README.md

 # Peninsula

-Escape from Tarkov raid planner powered by local JSON data.
+Escape from Tarkov raid planner powered by the Tarkov.dev API.

 ## Start